Learn to deadlift without pain.

-It doesn’t matter how stiff your hips are.
+It doesn’t matter how stiff you think your hips are.

-It doesn’t matter how weak your back is.
+It doesn’t matter how weak you think your back is.

 If you can stand up, then “The Deadlift Fix” will teach you how to deadlift, injury-free.

-Using the principles found in "The Deadlift Fix" to sharpen his fundamentals, he felt an immediate difference.
+Using the model in "The Deadlift Fix" to sharpen his fundamentals, he felt an immediate difference.
 Listen to his reaction for yourself (he didn't know he was being filmed)!

 "Advanced" can be a misleading label.
 There are only "fundamentals".
 Performed better.
 And better.
 Ad infinitum.